 For a family-friendly, one-stop Whitsundays experience, Hamilton Island is a smart choice.
 Many of the resort accommodations allow kids under age 13 to stay free, provided they stay with parents and use existing beds (no roll-aways or cribs).
 Under-13s can even eat free at some island restaurants when staying at resort hotels, choosing from kids' menus.

-The resort's set up like a small city, with its own school, post office and banking outlets, medical center, pharmacy, supermarket and DVD-hire store, plus shops, restaurants, bars, and a nightclub, all open to island guests and day-trippers.
-There's also an island beauty salon, and a day spa/relaxation center (open daily 10–6) that offers massage, aromatherapy treatments, and float-tank sessions.
+The resort's set up like a small city, with its own school, post office and banking outlets, medical center, pharmacy, supermarket, and DVD-rental store, plus shops, restaurants, bars, and a nightclub, all open to island guests and day-trippers.
+There's also an island hair and beauty salon, and a day spa (open daily 9–7) that offers massages, facials, and aromatherapy treatments using natural Australian-made products.
 But little on Hamilton is free; prices—for food, activities, Internet use, even grocery items—can be steep.
-The ubiquitous golf carts that visitors hire to zip around the island are A$45 an hour, A$60 for three hours, and A$85 for 24 hours from Hamilton Island Buggy Rentals (7:30 am to 6 pm).
-Save a few bucks by using the free Island Shuttle service that runs around the island at regular intervals between 7 am and 11 pm.
+The ubiquitous golf carts that visitors hire to zip around the island are A$46 an hour, A$62 for three hours, and A$87 for 24 hours from Hamilton Island Buggy Rentals (7:30 am to 6 pm).
+Save a few bucks by using the free Island Shuttle service that runs around the island on three set routes at regular (15–40 minute) intervals between 7 am and 11 pm.